jdcloudcom/en/API/Cloud-Disk-Service/CDS-APIs/createDisks.md

 ## Description
--   Create one or more Cloud Disks that are paid by configuration or by service time.
+Create one or more cloud disks according to designated configuration

--   Cloud Disk Service types include Premium Hdd Cloud Disk (premium-hdd), SSD Cloud Disk (ssd), general SSD (ssd.gp1), performance-oriented SSD (ssd.io1) and capacity-oriented HDD (hdd.std1).
--   The billing method defaults to paying by configuration.
+- The available cloud disk types include ssd (to be off-line), premium-hdd (to be off-line) or hdd.std1, ssd.gp1 and ssd.io1
+- Disk Size
+    - ssd: With range [20,1000]GiB, step size of 10GiB and the fixed-value iops
+    - premium-hdd: With range [20,3000]GiB, step size of 10GiB and the fixed-value iops
+    - hdd.std1: Capacity type hdd, with range [20,16000]GiB, step size of 10GiB and iops obtained by calculation which is directly proportional to the capacity of purchased disk
+    - ssd.gp1: General type ssd, with range [20,16000]GiB, step size of 10GiB and iops obtained by calculation which is directly proportional to the capacity of purchased disk.
+    - ssd.io1: Performance type ssd, with range [20,16000]GiB, step size of 10GiB, iops obtained by calculating the purchased capacity or designated by the user.
+- Others
--   After creation is completed, the status of the Cloud Disk is available.
+    - After being created, the cloud disk status is available
--   The optional parameter snapshot ID is used to create a new disk.
+    - Available parameter snapshot ID is used for creating new disk from snapshots
--   In batch creation, the name of the Cloud Disk is: hard disk name -number, such as myDisk-1 and myDisk-2.
+    - In the case of being created in batches, cloud disk is named as Disk Name-Number, such as myDisk-1 and myDisk-2
--   maxCount is the maximum effort, and it is not guaranteed that maxCount can be reached.
+    - maxCount refers to the maximum effort and maxCount is not guaranteed

 ## Request method